What is screen fatigue?

 Screen Fatigue is impacting business to the tune of £36 billion a year, and if we are not careful, it’s going to impact the lives of future generations.

 To fully understand how we arrived here, please sign up for our newsletter and we’ll and send you our white paper.
 It’s a long read, but it delves into the background of why we as humanity, are facing a pandemic of shortsightedness.

 And yes, we use the word pandemic deliberately.

-Our white paper explains the history and debates held between scientists throughout the ages and will help you to understand how fatigue affects visual and cognitive deficits, plus the practical and technological solutions to combat it.
+Our white paper explains the history and debates held between scientists throughout the ages.
+It will help you to understand how fatigue affects visual and cognitive deficits, plus the practical and technological solutions to combat them.

-We’ve put together a collection of research articles quoted in the white paper and a video that we feel give a balanced overview of the situation so that again, you can gain a full understanding of why combatting screen fatigue is urgent.
+We’ve put together a collection of research articles quoted in the white paper and a video that we feel give a balanced overview of the situation.
+We aim to give you a full understanding of why combatting screen fatigue is urgent.

-If you feel you suffer with screen fatigue, give our therapeutic Display Screen Optimiser a try.
-It’s a reading challenge that takes about 15 minutes and allows us to find the best colour contrast for your screen, which you can then download and start using straight away to mitigate your risk, and as one customer said – ‘soothes their eyes’.
+If you feel you suffer from screen fatigue, give our therapeutic Display Screen Optimiser a try.
+It’s a reading challenge that takes about 15 minutes and allows us to find the best colour contrast for your screen.
+You can then download and start using it straight away to mitigate your risk, and as one customer said – it ‘soothes their eyes’.

 Our patented Display Screen Optimiser has helped many to increase their reading speed and mitigate the risks of screen fatigue.

 with your donation (Opens in new window